libgit2/php-git/README.md

 ##### policy

-* don't create OOP interface for ease of maintenance.
+* don't create OOP interface in extension for ease of maintenance.
 * follow latest libgit2 api. don't consider BC at this time.

 ## LICENSE